 As war in Syria escalates, United Church of Christ partners are expressing concern for people and churches caught in the crossfire, and dismay at the floodgate of violence opened by a sudden U.S. military withdrawal.Read more

 Two U.S. denominations are urging their members and congregations to learn about Southern Asia, pray for its people, connect with churches there on joint projects, and even engage in "people to people pilgrimages."Read more

-Wider Church Ministries is one of four Covenanted Ministries in the United Church of Christ.
-We support congregations and the other settings of the church in developing relationships with a wider church that is global, multiracial and multicultural. open and affirming, and accessible to all.
-Our Executive Minister is The Rev. James Moos
+Wider Church Ministries of the United Church of Christ supports congregations and other settings of the church in developing relationships with a wider church that is global, multiracial, and multicultural, open and affirming, and accessible to all.
+Our Associate General Minister is Rev. Dr. Karen Georgia Thompson.

-Wider Church Ministries is in partnership with the Division of Overseas Ministries of the Christian Church (Disciples of Christ) in Common Global Ministries—the worldwide mission program of both denominations.
-Some Wider Church Ministry programs are unique to the United Church of Christ, others are shared with the Disciples of Christ.
+Wider Church Ministries works in partnership with the Division of Overseas Ministries of the Christian Church (Disciples of Christ) through Global Ministries—the worldwide mission program of both denominations.
+Some Wider Church Ministries programs are unique to the United Church of Christ, others are shared with the Disciples of Christ.

 Be a Global Mission Church